AIDEN-OFFICIAL/DevOps/Docker.md

 - `docker images` gives the list of images present in the device
 - `docker run 'image name'` to run a specific image.
 If not found then downloads from the Docker hub
 - `docker run -d 'Image_name'` Runs the image in the Background in detach mode .
+- `docker run -d -e MYSQL_Root_Password=secret mysql` we can also set up -e(enviornment variables while installing and running in detatched mode)
+- `docker run -d --name 'Mysq-newname' mysql:8.0` e can give costum names for each image
 - `docker rmi 'image name` remove one image from the device
 - `docker rm 'container name` remove any Container from the device
 - `docker run -it ubuntu` run ubuntu in interactive mode.`exit` to come out of interactive mode